 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of CrowdStrike Holdings, Inc. (CRWD) and Zscaler, Inc. (ZS) based on the most recent data.
+Below is a comparative analysis of the strengths and weaknesses of CrowdStrike Holdings, Inc. (CRWD) and Zscaler, Inc. (ZS):

-Key takeaways indicate that both companies exhibit strong innovation and global presence, but they struggle with profitability.
-CrowdStrike has a lower debt level compared to Zscaler, which may offer a slight edge in financial stability.
+Key takeaways indicate that both companies exhibit strong innovation capabilities but are struggling with profitability.
+CrowdStrike has a lower debt level, which may suggest a more conservative financial strategy compared to Zscaler.

 Risk Analysis

-The following table outlines the key risks associated with CrowdStrike Holdings, Inc. (CRWD) and Zscaler, Inc. (ZS).
+In the table below, I outline the key risks facing CrowdStrike Holdings, Inc. (CRWD) and Zscaler, Inc. (ZS) in 2025.

 Which one to choose?